 Discovery of the Falls

-On November 16, 1855, Livingstone reached a point on the Zambezi where the river suddenly plunged into a chasm.
-He is said to have been guided by local Kololo guides, who called the site Mosi-oa-Tunya—"the smoke that thunders."
-The sight was awe-inspiring: a mile-wide sheet of water dropping 108 meters into a narrow gorge, creating a pillar of mist visible from miles away.
-Livingstone wrote, "Scenes so lovely must have been gazed upon by angels in their flight."
-He was the first European to see the falls, and he named them after Queen Victoria.
-He documented the geology of the basalt plateau and the surrounding gorges, describing the rainbows formed by the spray.
+On November 16, 1855, Livingstone arrived at a spectacular natural wonder on the Zambezi: a wide, thunderous cascade where the river plunges dramatically into a deep gorge.
+Guided by local Kololo people, who called the site Mosi-oa-Tunya—meaning “the smoke that thunders”—Livingstone was awestruck by the magnitude and beauty of the falls.
+Stretching nearly a mile in width and dropping approximately 108 meters (355 feet), the falls create a massive cloud of mist visible from miles away.
+Livingstone famously wrote, “Scenes so lovely must have been gazed upon by angels in their flight.”
+As the first European to view the falls, he documented the surrounding basalt plateau and the intricate gorges carved by the river over millennia.
+His descriptions highlighted the interplay of geology, hydrology, and natural spectacle, including the rainbows formed by the spray that captivated onlookers.

 Naming and Reporting